awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 Image quality will appears in the "Quality" column.
 Agisoft recommends disabling images with quality less than 0.5 units.

-Keep the Agisoft Metshape Project open.
+Keep the Agisoft Metashape Project open.

 After adding photos to the Agisoft Project, we have to create *masks* to hide the background that appears in our photogrammetry images.